 Investigative journalist and host of this Podcast Timothy Sawa has been researching and scrutinizing this story for almost 10 years, prior to any FBI or other official investigations taking place.
 In the so far aired episodes we hear directly from some of the victims of Peter Nygard as well as from people who worked closely with or for him, all of this really draws you in and has certainly left me wanting to know more.

-3. Where is George Gibney? - Hosted By Mark Horgan & Produced By Ciaran Cassidy - Second Captains Production for BBC Sounds.
+3. Where is George Gibney? - Hosted By Mark Horgan & Produced By Ciaran Cassidy - Second Captains Production for BBC Radio 5 Live.

 George Gibney was a well respected famous Irish Olympic swimming coach during the 1980s and 1990s until: